 Over the last 20 years, then, public company CEO pay relative to the top 0.1% has remained relatively constant or declined.
 These patterns are consistent with a competitive market for talent.
 They are less consistent with managerial power.
 Other top income groups, not subject to managerial power forces, have seen similar growth in pay.
 (Kaplan 2012a, 4)

-However, the argument that CEO compensation is being set by the market for “skills” does not square with the available data corresponding to Kaplan’s argument.
-Bivens and Mishel (2013) address the larger issue of the role of CEO compensation in generating income gains at the very top and conclude that substantial rents are embedded in executive pay.
-According to Bivens and Mishel, CEO pay gains are not the result of a competitive market for talent but rather reflect the power of CEOs to extract concessions.
+We find that this argument that CEO compensation is being set by the generalized market for “skills” does not square with the available data.
+Bivens and Mishel (2013) address the larger issue of the role of CEO compensation in generating income gains at the very top and conclude that substantial rents are, in fact, embedded in executive pay.
+According to Bivens and Mishel (2013), CEO pay gains are not the result of a competitive market for talent but rather reflect the power of CEOs to extract concessions from corporate boards.

-To reach this finding, we use Kaplan’s series (Kaplan 2012b) on CEO compensation (through 2010 and updated forward using CEO realized compensation) and compare it with the wages of the very highest wage earners in the top 0.1% (reflecting W-2 annual earnings, which includes exercised stock options and vested stock awards).
-We use top wage earners rather than top 0.1% household incomes, as Kaplan did, in order to make the comparisons across earners.11 The wage benchmark seems the most appropriate one because it avoids issues of changing household demographics (e.g., increases in the number of two-earner households over time) and limits the income to labor income (i.e., it excludes capital income, which is included in household income measures).
+To reach this finding, we use Kaplan’s series (2012b) on CEO compensation (through 2010 and updated forward using CEO realized compensation) and compare it with the wages of the very highest wage earners in the top 0.1% (reflecting W-2 annual earnings, which include exercised stock options and vested stock awards).
+We use top wage earners rather than top 0.1% household incomes, as Kaplan did, in order to make the comparisons across earners.10 The wage benchmark seems the most appropriate because it avoids issues of changing household demographics (such as increases in the number of two-earner households over time) and limits the income to labor income.
+Our wage benchmark excludes capital income, which is included in household income measures.

 Note: Wages of top 0.1% of wage earners reflect W-2 annual earnings, which includes the value of exercised stock options and vested stock awards.